 Business taxes are generally complex.
 There’s the payroll tax, FICA, unemployment taxes, workers compensation taxes, property taxes, and state taxes like Colorado’s corporate income tax and alternative tax on gross receipts.
 Need we say more?

 Some businesses pay quarterly taxes.
 Others pay annually.
 You’ll want to ensure you don’t miss a deadline.

 Make sure your business taxes don’t devolve into a convoluted mess.
 We can prepare and file your taxes on time to avoid costly penalties and interest.

 When you use Robinson & Henry’s tax preparation services, you can rest easy knowing that you have audit protection.
 If we file your taxes and you’re audited, our attorneys, who are trained to negotiate with the IRS, will handle the IRS investigators – not you.

 Our attorneys are trained to negotiate with IRS investigators.

-If you’re ready to take your business to the next level, schedule a free consultation with our tax attorneys at (303) 688-0944.
+If you’re ready to take your business to the next level, schedule a consultation with our tax attorneys at (303) 688-0944.